 How do I access the Air Quality Report?

-Victoria recorded the worst air quality in the world on January 14th 2020.
-This has resulted in authorities telling vulnerable people to stay indoors to avoid breathing in smoke particles.
+Victoria recorded the worst air quality in the world on January 14th 2020 and this has resulted in authorities telling vulnerable people to stay indoors to avoid breathing in smoke particles.

 Seal gaps with wet towels or tape and keep all openings closed to avoid smoke from entering the house.
-If you have an air conditioner, turn it on and switch it to ‘recycle’ or ‘recirculate.’
+Also, if you have an air conditioner, turn it on and switch it to ‘recycle’ or ‘recirculate.’

 If your house is a little warm, consider heading out to an air-conditioned shopping centre or library.
 Or you could even go to the cinema and see a movie.

-If you are someone that suffers from a respiratory or heart condition, make sure to keep your medication on hand in case you need it.
+If you are someone that suffers from a respiratory or heart condition you need to make sure to keep your medication on hand in case you need it.
+If the forecast is looking dangerous, ensure you have back up stocks of your medication and it is accessible to you.

 For more information on the P2 mask you can check out the following fact sheet: